 International orders usually take longer than this time frame.
 International buyers are responsible for any customs fees.
 For international shipping Information/delays, please contact your local customs office.

 RETURNS & EXCHANGES

-Due to the fact that almost every order is made to order, we offer exchanges on a case by case base.
+We do not offer refunds.
+This is due to the fact that almost every order is made to order, we offer exchanges on a case by case base.
 Exchange request must be made within 1 week of the delivery date.
-We do not offer refunds.
 Contact us before returning any items.
 Buyers are responsible for return shipping costs.
 If the item is not returned in its original condition, the buyer is responsible for any loss in value.

 We do not offer replacement for packages lost in transit.

 We do not issues refunds for in transit packages.